Kapilvastu Museum: Painted Grey Ware

 North black polished ware was popular throughout the western Terai region of Nepāl succeeding the painted Grey ware.
 The treatment and finish of the ware looks perfect.
-The surface is usually coal-black and rarely steel- grey or silvery.
-In some cases it has golden-brown patches.
+The surface is usually coal-black and rarely steel-grey or silvery.
+In some cases, it has golden-brown patches.
 The core is either grey or reddish.
-The part immediately below the surface is generally dull-red.
-NBP ware fragments are thin and well-baked and are made of good quality of clay.
+The part immediately below the surface is generally dull red.
+NBP ware fragments are thin and well-baked and are made of good-quality clay.
 This region is completely dominated by the N.B.P ware, rather than the black polished ware, as is seen in the eastern parts of Uttar Pradesh in India.
 Fragments of black-polished ware are thinner in section and are not as perfect in treatment as NBP ware.
 Fragments of this ware are similar to that of the pottery of period III at Hastināpur.
 It is datable in c.6th-5th centuries B.C.
-Dishes, bowls, saucers, small basins, lids with tapering sides, small vases with different types of rim and carinated handis are the representative types in this ceramic.
-There are deep or shallow bowls with convex, receding or progressively widening sides, small basins with receding sides, lids with tapering sides, some with a projection for flanged vessels and small vases with different types of rims.
+Dishes, bowls, saucers, small basins, lids with tapering sides, small vases with different types of rims, and carinated handis are the representative types of this ceramic.
+There are deep or shallow bowls with convex, receding, or progressively widening sides, small basins with receding sides, lids with tapering sides, some with a projection for flanged vessels, and small vases with different types of rims.